Contracting-out of the State Second Pension

 Total rebate invested in personal pension/stakeholder plan is £1,878.29 (£1,763.50 + £114.79).

-As mentioned, the amount of rebate is based on actual earnings within each band.
-If you earn less than the Low Earnings Threshold (LET), currently £14,400, you would receive a S2P benefit calculated on earnings equal to the LET if you were contracted-in.
+As mentioned, the amount of rebate was based on actual earnings within each band.
+If an individual earnt less than the Low Earnings Threshold (LET), they would receive a S2P benefit calculated on earnings equal to the LET if they were contracted-in.

-So, if you contract-out and you earn less than the LET a S2P top up benefit is granted based on the difference between actual earnings and the LET.
-An example of how this is calculated, assuming earnings are revalued at approximately 2.5% per year, is shown below.
+So, if they contracted-out and earnt less than the LET, a S2P top up benefit was granted based on the difference between actual earnings and the LET.
+An example of how this was calculated, assuming earnings are revalued at approximately 2.5% per year, is shown below.

 Assume that the revalued earnings are £29,757 and £21,818 respectively.